-This MSc will help physiotherapists who are professionals building towards advanced or first contact musculoskeletal practice in the NHS or in the private sector, and medical practitioners developing their ‘GP with Special Interest’ in musculoskeletal medicine role.
+This MSc will help physiotherapists who are professionals building towards first contact or advanced musculoskeletal practice in the NHS or in the private sector, and medical practitioners developing their ‘GP with Special Interest’ in a musculoskeletal medicine role.

 Students should normally have:

-- Evidence of opportunities to practise musculoskeletal medicine.
+- evidence of opportunities to practise musculoskeletal medicine; and

 Successful completion of courses provided by other orthopaedic/musculoskeletal medicine organisations, for example, Orthopaedic Medicine Seminars, Orthopaedic Medicine International (Global) and European Teaching Group of Orthopaedic Medicine, with acceptance of a portfolio of evidence, which includes support for the student’s achievement of the learning outcomes of the core Foundation in Musculoskeletal Medicine module, through submission of a summative reflective essay and personal development plan.

 International: You will be required to provide evidence of English language competence at no less than IELTS 6.5 with no individual component score less than 6.0.